 SAC halts use of Higg Index in face of greenwashing claims

 The Sustainable Apparel Coalition (SAC) is an organisation that offers major fashion brands an assessment of their products’ environmental impact.
-It announced this week that it is pausing its consumer facing transparency programme globally, and undertaking a third party review of the Higg MSI data and methodology.
+It announced that it is pausing its consumer facing transparency programme globally, and undertaking a third party review of the Higg MSI data and methodology.
 This follows a decision by the Norwegian Consumer Authority (NCA) that Norrøna was breaking the law by marketing their outdoor wear as environmentally friendly based on Higg MSI data.
 The NCA simultaneously warned H&M that their potential use of the Higg MSI data in marketing towards consumers would be considered a breach of the Marketing Control Act.

 The Higg MSI (Material Sustainability Index) is part of the Higg Index suite of tools that scores the environmental impacts of materials.
 As One 4 Leather has reported before, the index has been controversial among natural material producers, as it regularly scores plastic, petroleum-based materials as more sustainable than natural, renewable materials such as leather, silk, or wool.
 For example, it scores water impact of materials, but not microplastics potential.